SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsRedundantPolling.md

 #### SNMP

-If the SNMP parameter polled is invalid such as *NO SUCH NAME*, Dataminer would trigger the switching of polling interfaces and poll the next group in the queue.
+If the SNMP parameter polled returns an error such as *NO SUCH NAME*, Dataminer would trigger the switching of polling interfaces and poll the next group in the queue.
 In such corner cases Dataminer would switch back and forth between interfaces depending on how frequently these invalid parameters are being polled.